 It’s not called work/life balance for nothing and there is no denying that it can be difficult to achieve the correct combination.
 However, the following top tips will hopefully help you find a window in your busy schedule reserved exclusively for you:

-One of the biggest negative factors in the family is the partner or parent who is glued to their phone/Iphone/laptop, whether taking work calls or constantly checking emails.
-Get into the habit of switching off your phone when you get home, or at least scheduling a slot to check before putting your phone away again.
+One of the biggest negative factors in the family is the partner or parent who is glued to their iPhone/tablet/laptop, whether taking work calls or constantly checking emails.
+Get into the habit of switching off your phone when you get home, or at least schedule a slot to check before putting your phone away again.

 How often have you looked forward to leaving work and sitting down to dinner with your partner, then spent the whole meal dissecting your day at work?

 If possible, try to separate the work areas of your life and give your full attention to work whilst you are there, and then family life when you are at home.
 This is equally important if you work from home, as the edges can very easily get blurred.
 You will want to talk about your day with your family, just make sure you give yourself a time limit.